-LD LR PH WS SPONSOR TITLE SUMMARY СОММ FISCAL IN MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 after April 1, 2022.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL II MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 1448 1597 An Act To Increase State This bill increases the state reimbursement for the Reimbursement to Municipalities for homestead property tax exemption from 70% to 100% Revenue Lost Due to the Homestead Property Tax Exemption beginning with property tax years beginning on or after April 1, 2022.
 This bill also specifies that the property tax assessed on a homestead eligible for the homestead exemption may not be less than \$100.
-1458 1415 Babbidge This bill provides a nonrefundable income tax credit: 1. up to \$1,000 per year for eligible individuals 2. for certain student loan payments made during the tax year 3. if the individuals were employed in Maine for at least 4 months of the tax year for which the credit is first claimed and for every month thereafter in years for which the credit is claimed.
+1458 1415 4/27 5/4 An Act To Expand Incentives To Live This bill provides a nonrefundable income tax credit: ONTP and Work in Maine through a Partial Tax Credit for Certain Student Loans up to \$1,000 per year for eligible individuals for certain student loan payments made during the tax year 3. if the individuals were employed in Maine for at least 4 months of the tax year for which the credit is first claimed and for every month thereafter in years for which the credit is claimed.
 "Eligible individual" is a resident individual who had received degree from accredited Maine or non-Maine community college, college or university.
-The credit is equal to the lesser of : 1.
+The credit is equal to the lesser of: 1.
 50% of the loan payments actually made and 2.
 50% of income tax liability in the first year in which the credit is claimed, which declines to 10% of income tax liability in the 5th and final year in which the credit is claimed.
 The credit may not exceed 50% of the individual's outstanding student loan debt and may not be claimed if the individual claims the credit for educational opportunity.
-1462 1414 Babbidge Exemption for Newspapers This bill provides an exemption from the sales and use tax for newspapers serving the public interest, which are publications on newsprint, sold for money and published not less than once every 2 weeks, that provide news coverage on the activities of state and local governments and community affairs and that provide a format for editorial commentary.
-1468 205 Stearns An Act To Support All-terrain Vehicle Trail Improvement This bill requires all use taxes collected on the rental of all-terrain vehicles to be deposited in the ATV Recreational Management Fund.
-1482 1310 Grohoski An Act To Improve Access to Property Tax Exemptions for New Homeowners
+1462 1414 5/5 An Act To Serve the Public Interest, This bill provides a sales tax exemption for sales of Promote Journalism and Save Jobs by Restoring the Sales and Use Tax newspapers: 1. serving the public interest, Exemption for Newspapers which are publications on newsprint, sold for money 4. published not less than once every 2 weeks.5. that provide news coverage on the activities of state and local governments and community affairs and